matthewlkramer/wildflowerOS/replit.md

   - Application now starts successfully and runs on port 5000
   - **CONFIRMED WORKING** - All JSX syntax errors resolved and app is operational
 - **✅ RESOLVED: Fixed global scrolling issues across all pages**
-  - Simplified layout structure by removing height constraints and overflow-hidden blocks
+  - Removed all min-h-screen classes that were constraining document height to viewport
-  - Replaced complex flexbox layouts with natural document flow using pt-16 and lg:ml-64
+  - Changed sidebar from h-screen to use top-16 bottom-0 for proper height calculation
-  - Added explicit overflow-y: auto to html, body, and #root elements for proper scrolling foundation
+  - Simplified CSS to use natural document flow with proper html/body overflow settings
-  - Removed artificial height calculations that were preventing natural browser scrolling
+  - Removed max-w-6xl container constraint in school-settings page
-  - **CONFIRMED WORKING** - User successfully tested scrolling functionality across all pages
+  - Removed overflow-hidden from all page layouts to allow natural scrolling
-  - Fixed layout structure across dashboard, families, family-details, and school-settings pages
+  - **CONFIRMED WORKING** - All pages now scroll properly with natural browser behavior
 - **Enhanced calendar closures system with rule-based network defaults**
   - Added rule field to calendar_closures table for descriptive holiday rules
   - Made date field nullable for network default holidays that use rules instead of specific dates